 Audi's impeccably built A3 is now a common executive choice.
-But how will this third generation version appeal to families?
+But how will this improved third generation version appeal to families?
 June Neary reports.

 Will It Suit Me?